Buying guide for ice skates for kids and adults

 The boot exists in both leather or synthetic leather.
 Leather is often seen in more expensive figure skates used for professional use.
 The boot is typically harder and thus less comfortable to wear, but, in addition, more ankle support is provided.
 Boots made of synthetic leather are typically more comfortable to wear, but provide less ankle support.
 However, some modern figure ice skates in synthetic leather actually provide better support than leather boots and even have better padding making them comfortable.

-For increased comfort some ice skates for kids come as a hybrid ice skate which has a soft-boot like you know from fitness inline skates.
-The blade can either be an ice hockey blade or figure skate blade with toe picks.
-Since ice hockey skates are already well-padded and comfortable, it is a matter of personal preference whether you choose a hybrid or ice hockey skate for your child.
 Figure skates, on the other hand, do not provide the same level of comfort which is why it can be a good idea to buy a hybrid ice skate with a figure skate blade for younger children.
-This way they can practice figures without having to make any compromise on comfort or support.
-Regarding design these skates will of course no longer have the classic figure skate look.
+This way they can practise figures without having to make any compromise on comfort or support.
+Regarding design, these skates will of course no longer have the classic figure skate look.

 3-in-1 skates for kids